 • Overall response rate (ORR; ITT population): 69% D-Pd vs 46% Pd (odds ratio [OR], 2.7; 95% CI, 1.7-4.4; P<0.0001).
 A summary of response rates and minimal residual disease (MRD) status is shown in table: Summary of Response Rates and MRD Status in the Intent-to-Treat Population.

-• Median time to 1st response was 1 month (95% CI, 1.0-1.1) in the D-Pd arm and 1.9 months (1.0-2.0) in the Pd arm.
+• Median time to first response was 1 month (95% CI, 1.0-1.1) in the D-Pd arm and 1.9 months (1.0-2.0) in the Pd arm.

-• Median duration of response was not reached (95% CI, 15.2-not reached) in the D-Pd arm and 5.9 months (8.3-24.8) in the Pd arm.
+• Median duration of response was not reached (NR) (95% CI, 15.2-NR) in the D-Pd arm and 5.9 months (8.3-24.8) in the Pd arm.

 • Median time to subsequent therapy was 23.2 months (95% CI, 13.8-not evaluable [NE]) vs 11.8 months (8.9-15.4).

-• The OS data at this time is immature; 32% (n=48) of patients died in the D-Pd arm and 33% (n=51) in the Pd arm.
-Long-term survival follow-up is ongoing.
+• The OS data at the time of this analysis was immature; 32% (n=48) of patients died in the D-Pd arm and 33% (n=51) in the Pd arm.

 Summary of Response Rates and MRD Status in the Intent-to-Treat Population3